 Resilience of Native Forests

 In March 2023, a second bushfire severely burned parts the forest.
-Greenfleet will return to Back O’Slaters in 2024 to show our long-term approach to native reforestation and climate action.
+Greenfleet returned to Back O’Slaters in 2024 to show our long-term approach to native reforestation and climate action.
 We are assessing the affected areas and planning the steps for habitat recovery.

-Our Revegetation Team recently visited Back O’Slaters after the 2023 bushfires.
-They are excited to see the resilience of the forest and the variety of species we planted coming back following this event.
-Some trees are already recovering better than expected under the circumstances, in particular the team are encouraged that many of the wattle trees are growing back from the root, these will take around two years to fully recover.
+In visiting Back O’Slaters after the 2023 bushfires, our Revegetation team were excited to see the resilience of the forest and the variety of species we planted coming back following this event.
+Some trees are already recovering better than expected under the circumstances, in particular the team are encouraged that many of the wattle trees are growing back from the root.
+These will take around two years to fully recover.

 When fire burns a forest, it can take up to 12 months to reseed.
 Even 10-year-old trees are vulnerable to an extreme fire and may not survive.
 The younger eucalyptus trees planted at Back O’Slaters did not survive, but there are encouraging signs of new foliage on the more advanced trees.